Luray Township, Kansas: Education

-Luray Township lies within Unified School District (USD) 299, based in Sylvan Grove.
+Luray Township lies within Sylvan–Lucas USD 299, based in Sylvan Grove.

 Transportation

 Kansas Highway 18 (K-18), an east–west route, enters the northern part of the township from the west, then turns southeast.
 U.S. Route 281, a north–south route, enters the township from the west concurrently with K-18, then turns north after one-half mile and exits the county.
 A network of mostly unpaved county roads is laid out in a rough grid pattern across the township.
 Bunker Hill-Luray Road, a paved north–south county road, enters the township from the west four miles south of K-18, then turns north, terminating in the city of Luray.